 The SSDF practices are defined in the NIST Cybersecurity White Paper, Mitigating the Risk of Software Vulnerabilities by Adopting a Secure Software Development Framework (SSDF).

-Since NIST published the SSDF in April 2020, there has been considerable interest from industry and others in NIST illustrating how the SSDF can be applied to particular SDLC models, especially transitioning DevOps implementations to DevSecOps.
+There has also been considerable interest from industry and others in NIST illustrating how the SSDF can be applied to particular SDLC models, especially transitioning DevOps implementations to DevSecOps.
 For more information on this, see the NIST DevSecOps project site.

 Your comments and suggestions for the SSDF project are always welcome.
 Contact us at firstname.lastname@example.org.